mlswg/mls-architecture/draft-ietf-mls-architecture.md

 and a public signature key.
 Ownership of a client by a user is determined by the fact that the user has knowledge of the associated secret values.
-When a client is part of a Group, it is called a Member and its signature key pair uniquely defines its identity to other clients or members in the Group.
+When a client is part of a Group, it is called a Member and its signature key pair uniquely identifies it to other clients or members in the Group.
-In some messaging systems, clients belonging to the same user must all share the same identity key pair, but MLS does not assume this.
+In some messaging systems, clients belonging to the same user must all share the same signature key pair, but MLS does not assume this.

-Users will typically own multiple clients, potentially one or more per end-user devices (phones, web clients or other devices...) and may choose to authenticate using the same signature key across devices, using one signature key per device or even one signature key per group.
+Users will often use multiple clients, potentially one or more per device (phones, web clients or other devices...), and may choose to authenticate using the same signature key across devices, using one signature key per device or even one signature key per group.